 - Farm or other toy with animals

-Even preschooler can participate in board games.
+Even preschooler can participate in family games.
+Think Candyland! (not my favorite, but there are many choices out there!)
 Board games help a child develop skills in handling winning and losing, taking turns, and cooperative play.
 Board games are much more valuable than video games which do not provide as much person to person interaction.

 And yes, sometimes just a large box or two, plastic containers or a few laundry baskets will provide hours of entertainment and imaginative play for your child!
 Toys do not need to be expensive!
 Remember that a toy is only valuable if your child plays with it!
 Quality is more important than quantity of toys.
 Often the best toys don’t come with batteries.
 And most important, allow your child to play freely…a child who plays well is learning!

 Take a breath, enjoy the joyful moments of each day, and remember you don’t have to be perfect to be the perfect parent.